When you think you need A&E, just think NHS111 first.

 For patients 16 years and older.
 The Accident and Emergency Department at Southport and Formby District General Hospital is open 24 hours a day seven days a week for serious injuries or illness and life-threatening conditions that cannot be dealt with by your pharmacist, GP or at a NHS walk-in centre.

 For patients 15 years and younger.
-The children’s Accident and Emergency Department at Ormskirk District General Hospital is open between 8am and 10pm, seven days a week for serious injuries or illness and life-threatening conditions that cannot be dealt with by your pharmacist, GP or at a NHS walk-in centre.
+The children’s Accident and Emergency Department at Ormskirk District General Hospital is open between 8am and midnight, seven days a week for serious injuries or illness and life-threatening conditions that cannot be dealt with by your pharmacist, GP or at a NHS walk-in centre.

 Translate this page: